Xilinx/XRT/src/runtime_src/doc/toc/cloud_vendor_support.rst

 some common concerns need to be addressed.

 1. MGMT PF and USER PF of the FPGA are separated

    Cloud vendors own the MGMT PF, while users own the USER PF.
 Any operations by the user on USER PF should not damage or compromise the operation of MGMT PF.

 2. xclbin files needs to be protected

-   Some of the xclbin files are provided by third-party ISVs -- they don't want to the users access their xclbin files, but use them indirectly.
+   Some of the xclbin files are provided by third-party ISVs -- they don't want the users access their xclbin files, but use them indirectly.
 That is, the xclbin files in user VM or container are not the real ones that are running on the cards.
 Instead, they are fake one with the BITSTREAM section stripped. xclbin download on the fake xclbin files in VM should result in the real one being programed without any user perceiving